osyu/misere/README.md

 - Standard PASS Time goals can still be scored, but they only serve to expedite the end of the round; the winner is still the team with the smallest zone.
 Normal overtime rules also still apply (overtime only occurs if both teams have equal goals).
 - Suiciding by using the `kill`/`explode` commands or changing class is blocked while near (or carrying) the JACK.
 Friendly fire is enabled to allow teammates to kill each other as means to avoid the JACK.
 - To keep players from hiding in spawn, teams can open each other's spawn doors and the JACK can be carried into spawn areas.
 Players are given 8 seconds of spawn protection, during which they cannot carry the JACK.
-- Using jumper weapons or taunting no longer prevents players from carrying the JACK.
-Other conditions still do, though (e.g. uber, hauling a building).
+- Jumper weapons can inflict knockback on enemies.
+They also no longer prevent players from carrying the JACK while equipped.

 ## Installation